AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 This directory includes a clustering analysis workflow that can help users identify the optimal clustering method and parameters for each library in their dataset.
 Libraries are unique, which means that the optimal clustering is likely to be library-dependent.
-The clustering analysis workflow provided here can be used to explore different methods of clustering and test a range of parameter values for a given clustering method in order to identify the optimal clustering for each library.
+The clustering analysis workflow provided here can be used to explore different methods of clustering and test a range of parameter values for given graph-based clustering methods in order to identify the optimal clustering for each library.

 **The clustering analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.**